techidaily/site-win11-tips/source/_posts/streamlining-anomalies-dealing-with-anydesk-issues-in-windows.md

  Once you disable direct connections, AnyDesk will always connect through a relay (intermediary) server.
 One disadvantage is that it may result in slightly slower connections if your internet speed is slow.

  Do you still need help with AnyDesk?
-In that case, we recommend you seek assistance from the[AnyDesk technical support team](https://anydesk.com/en/contact/support) .
+In that case, we recommend you seek assistance from the [AnyDesk technical support team](https://anydesk.com/en/contact/support) .

 ## Solve Your AnyDesk Problems in No Time